-All KYCSI publications are available as free downloads at chesedfund.com.
+Many Chesed Fund & Project Ezra safety and security as well as community publications are available as free downloads at chesedfund.com.

 Special Thanks

 We are grateful to every contributor to Stay Safe in Israel.
 Your help and guidance made this handbook possible.
 Special thanks to Danielle Sarah Storch.